Lymphatus/caesium-clt/README.md

 OPTIONS:
         --height <height>                  height of the output image, if width is not set will preserve aspect ratio [default: 0]
-    -o, --output <output>                  output folder
+        --max-size <max-size>              set the expected maximum output size in bytes -o, --output <output>                  output folder
         --output-format <output-format>    convert the image to the selected format (jpg, png, webp, tiff) [default: none]